PivotBuddy

 The Fix: The Scientific Method

 Isolating variables.
-Testing ONE channel with ONE message to ONE persona for a set period (e.g., 2 weeks).
+Testing ONE channel with ONE message to ONE persona for a set period (e.g., 2-4 weeks).
+Defining success criteria before the test begins, not after the results come in.

 Principle #2: Loops > Funnels